Home Exploring Vision — Automatic Face Detection and Cropping for Profile Pictures (Swift)

 }

-The principle is similar to marking the position of a face, but the difference is that the profile picture is of a fixed size (e.g., 300x300), so we skip the first part where the Image needs to fit the ImageView.
+The logic is similar to marking the position of a face, the difference is that the avatar part has a fixed size (e.g. 300x300), so we skip the first part that requires the Image to fit the ImageView.

-Another difference is that we need to calculate the center point of the face area and use this center point as the basis for cropping the image.
+Another difference is that we need to calculate the center point of the face area and use this center point as the reference for cropping the image.

 The red dot is the center point of the face area

-The moment before the pause is the original image position
+The second before the blink is the original image position

-The moment before the pause is the original image position
+The second before the blink is the original image position.

 The code has been uploaded to Github: Click here